 There are two ground-floor Comfy Rooms that are suitable for wheelchair users and much of the communal areas are navigable for wheelchairs as well.
 A two night minimum stay is required at weekends.

-All ages welcome; travel cots can be added to rooms and babysitting must be requested at least two days in advance and costs £10 an hour (minimum four hours per booking).
+All ages welcome.
+Some rooms can fit a baby cot (£10 a night) or an extra bed (£20 a night for under-12s), on request only.
+Babysitting must be requested at least two days in advance and costs £10 an hour (minimum four hours per booking).

 If there’s a group of you, book out the original Georgian kitchen with its working stove, handily now a private dining room.
 Otherwise, request the table by the double-height windows to get your fill of rolling Devonshire hills.